 The challenge: Cash flow is essential to small business survival, yet many entrepreneurs struggle to pay the bills (let alone themselves) while they’re waiting for checks to arrive.
 Part of the problem stems from delayed invoicing, which is common in the entrepreneurial world.
 You perform a job, send an invoice, then get paid (hopefully) 30 days later.
 In the meantime, you have to pay everything from your employees or contractors to your mortgage to your grocery bill.
 Waiting to get paid can make it difficult to get by — and when a customer doesn’t pay, you can risk everything.

 The solution: Proper budgeting and planning are critical to maintaining cash flow, but even these won’t always save you from stressing over bills.
 One way to improve cash flow is to require a down payment for your products and services.
 Your down payment should cover all expenses associated with a given project or sale as well as some profit for you.
 By requiring a down payment, you can at least rest assured you won’t be left paying others’ bills; by padding the down payment with some profit, you can pay your own.

 Another strategy for improving cash flow is to require faster invoice payments.
 Invoice clients within 15 days, which is half the typical invoice period.
-This means if a customer is late on payment you have two weeks to address it and get paid before the next month’s bills are due.
-In addition, more and more companies are requiring immediate payment upon project completion – and in our digital age when customers can pay invoices right from their mobile phones, it’s not a stretch to request immediate payment.
+This means if a customer is late with a payment, you have two weeks to address it and get paid before the next month’s bills are due.
+In addition, more and more companies are requiring immediate payment upon project completion — and in our digital age when customers can pay invoices right from their mobile phones, it’s not a stretch to request immediate payment.

 And if you’re looking for an easier way to pay bills and save money, consider sending checks via email.

 2. Hiring employees